Package Handlers

 • Fallback: On platforms without symlink support, falls back to copying the SKILL.md file and any companion directories (scripts/, references/, assets/).

 • Stale cleanup: Removes entries from previous runs before writing new ones.
+This includes entries in a tool directory that was populated by an earlier run but is now disabled.

 Output: